Csan25/GreyscalePythonCV/README.md

 --> Start backend flask server
     -> Open a new terminal and cd into FlaskBackend
-    -> First setup the required evn variable in the terminal by typing :
+    -> First setup the required env variable in the terminal by typing (windows):
         $env:FLASK_APP = "restservice.py"
         $env:FLASK_ENV = "development"
     -> Run the following in the same terminal to start the flask server: